Getting to know Doxycycline for Malaria Prevention

 In brief, Malaria is a disease caused by a parasite which is transmitted by the bite of an infected mosquito in certain parts of the world.
 It can be fatal- so it is important you get protected if you are travelling to a risk area.

-It is also important to check which antimalarials are recommended for the area you intend to visit as different areas of the world display resistance to certain medications.
-Click Here to find out which you will need for the area you travelling to.
+It is also important to check which antimalarials are recommended for the countries you intend to visit as different areas of the world show resistance to certain medications.
+Click Here to find out which you will need for the area you travel to.

 What are Doxycycline capsules?

 Doxycycline is a relatively cheap but effective drug which can be used for a variety of conditions ranging from acne to malaria prevention.
 It has both antibacterial and antiprotozoal properties.
 Malaria is caused by parasitic protozoans and the antiprotozoal properties are what help to prevent malaria.
 Doxycycline comes in a range of strengths and formulations.
-The 100mg capsule is most commonly used for malaria prevention.
+The 100mg capsule is the most common treatment for malaria prevention.

 The mode of action for doxycycline in malaria prevention is not fully understood.
 It is thought that the drug helps to prevent the production of vital proteins which are needed to make new malaria parasites in our bodies.
 It needs to be taken for at least 28 days after leaving the risk area to successfully suppress any parasites which can emerge from the liver after arriving home.